 Aikido is taught as a Japanese Martial Art in the way it was first brought to Europe by Kenshiro Abbe Sensei and other early pioneers.

 Derek Eastman, founder of the Basingstoke Aikido Club, was assistant to Henry Ellis Sensei at the first Aikido dojo in the UK ('The Hut' or Abbe School of Judo).
 Together they learnt from several direct students of O'Sensei, and helped promote the new art of Aikido around the country.

 The club uses the Forms method of teaching, introduced by Masamichi Noro Sensei, complemented by study of the bayonet arts, including knife, club, sword and staff.

 The strong application of techniques taught at The Hut is still easily recognised, as is the closing down of the opponent’s attack with the spiralling movement characteristic of Aikido.

-We are a small, friendly club, with classes for both adults and children, based at the Oakridge West Community Centre in Basingstoke.
+We are a small, friendly club, with classes for over 16s, based at the Oakridge West Community Centre in Basingstoke.

 Those interested in joining are always welcome to drop in to view or participate in any of our training sessions.